Filing a Personal Injury Claim After a Dog Bite

 - Depression

-- Fear, specifically a fear of dogs
+- Fear, specifically fear of dogs

+Homeowners’ and renters’ insurance policies often cover dog injuries, even if the bite did not occur on the covered property.
 If the dog owner has insurance, representatives from the company might offer you an amount to drop the case.
 The insurance company does not want to pay claims, and they might give you an amount that does not cover all of your losses.
 As your Altoona dog bite lawyer, we can negotiate on your behalf and fight for the highest compensation possible.

 - Photos and videos